elilourenco/newchallengue/README.md

 <p align="center">

-    This is the projectos about the news challengs
+    This is the projectos about the news challengs!!
     <br><table>
     <thead>
         <tr>